 Methods of assessment in RE should be in line with the rest of the school curriculum but should take account of the number of teaching hours given to RE.
 Enough time must be allowed for knowledge to become embedded, and retrieval practice should be built in.
-The Ofsted RE Research Review make some suggestions about assessment that are worth considering.
+The Ofsted RE Research Review made some suggestions about assessment that are worth considering.

-The table below is offered as a guide for how pupils/students may make progress in subject knowledge -both substantive and disciplinary - and in the disciplinary skills.
+The table below is offered as a guide for how pupils/students may make progress in subject knowledge - both substantive and disciplinary - and in the disciplinary skills.
 It is not statutory but offered as a guide.
-Teachers can only assess what has actually been taught and the suggested content below, (based on the Coventry and Warwickshire work on the Religious Education Council of England and Wales Religion and Worldviews Toolkit) will need to be adapted to context.
+Teachers can only assess what has actually been taught and the suggested content below (based on the Coventry and Warwickshire work on the Religious Education Council of England and Wales Religion and Worldviews Toolkit), will need to be adapted to context.

-EYFS Core knowledge (substantive) and key vocabulary Disciplinary knowledge (Ways of knowing) Disciplinary skills Believing (Theology) Some people believe in God.
-There are religions and there are ideas that we call worldviews Ideas can be found in texts, stories and symbols Pupils begin to know that some ancient special stories and texts are still valued today.
+6.1 EYFS Core knowledge (substantive) and key vocabulary Disciplinary knowledge (Ways of knowing) Disciplinary skills Believing (Theology) Some people believe in God.
+There are religions and there are ideas that we call worldviews.
+Ideas can be found in texts, stories and symbols.
+Pupils begin to know that some ancient special stories and texts are still valued today.
 Pupils begin to know that some people are remembered because of what they taught and did.
 Pupils begin to know that the stories and people are often linked to what people do and what they celebrate.
 Pupils are starting to read simple texts with adults.
 Pupils are starting to suggest meanings for the texts.
-Pupils are starting to make simple links between the texts and real-life actions Living (Human and social science) People live in different groups such as families and communities.
-Pupils begin to know the different ways in which people show that they belong to a group.
-Pupils are beginning to explore what it might mean to belong to a community.
+Pupils are starting to make simple links between the texts and real-life actions.

+Living (Human and social science) People live in different groups such as families and communities.
 Places of worship are important to some people.
-Artefacts are often used to show what some people believe. • Pupils begin to know that actions can show beliefs.
-Difference may be due to time, place and choice. • Pupils are beginning to explore specific ways of being community.
+Artefacts are often used to show what some people believe.
+Pupils begin to the different was which people states they belong to the Pupils begin to that actions car beliefs.
+Difference may to time, place a choice. ays in now that a group. know show be due Pupils are beginning to explore what it might mean to belong to a community.
+Pupils are beginning to explore specific ways of being community.
 Thinking (Philosophy) People have different ideas about right and wrong.
-People have different ideas about what is special or sacred. • Pupils begin to know that the people have different sources (such as story) for ideas about right and wrong.
-Pupils begin to know that different people place value on different things • Pupils are beginning to engage in simple reasoning, using 'because'.
+People have different ideas about what is special or sacred.
+Pupils begin to that people have different source as story) for ide about right and Pupils begin to that different p place value on a things. re es (such eas wrong. know eople Pupils are beginning to engage in simple reasoning, using 'because'.

-K51 Core knowledge (substantive) and key vocabulary Disciplinary knowledge Disciplinary skills Believing (Theology) Many religions believe in, and teach that there is one God.
+6.2 KS1 Core knowledge (substantive) and key vocabulary Disciplinary knowledge Disciplinary skills Believing (Theology) Many religions believe in and teach that there is one God.
 Pupils know that different beliefs about God exist, including that God does not exist.
 Some of these ideas come from different texts according to which religion or worldview is referenced.
 Ideas are sometimes communicated in stories and symbols.
-There are many people who do not believe that God Pupils know that sacred texts are sources of authority and beliefs for some people.
-They know that the same texts are read in different ways by people. (interpretation).
+Pupils know that sacred texts are sources of authority and beliefs for some people.
+They know that the same texts are read in different ways by people (interpretation).
 Pupils know that symbols, stories and art can express theological and spiritual meanings.
-Pupils can read simple stories and annotate or interpret them to suggest the meanings.
+Pupils can read simple stories and annotate or interpret them to suggest meanings.
 Pupils can make simple links between texts and different examples of practice and ritual.
 Pupils can offer simple interpretations of symbols and works of art.